horker/pswinsearch/README.md

 (2) Windows Search SQL

-The Windows Search Service implements the OLE DB provider as its core query engine.
+The Windows Search subsystem implements the OLE DB provider as its core query engine.
 By accessing it directly, you can make a search query by SQL.
 It offers wordy but cleaner syntax than AQS and can be written in a locale-independent manner.

-The syntaxes of these query languages are documented in docs.microsoft.com.
-See the following pages for more information:
+The syntaxes of these query languages are documented in the following pages:

 [Advanced Query Syntax]( https://docs.microsoft.com/ja-jp/windows/desktop/search/-search-3x-advancedquerysyntax)